Finite-Sample and Distribution-Free Fair Classification: Optimal Trade-off Between Excess Risk and Fairness, and the Cost of Group-Blindness: Numerical Studies

-Although the cost of group-blindness in Remark~\ref{rem:cost_blind} and the tradeoff in Remark~\ref{rem:tradeoff_blind} are in a minimax sense, we also observe similar phenomena in the specific simulation studies.
-Recall that the excess risk is the difference between the prediction error attained by the algorithm and that of the Bayes optimal classifier.
-In Figure~\ref{fig:simulation}(b), the group-aware and group-blind excess risks have comparable sizes when the unfairness level is large.
-Theoretically, they are the excess risk of the unconstrained classification problem in group-aware and group-blind scenarios, respectively.
-When the unfairness level decreases, the group-blind excess risk grows significantly, indicating the tradeoff between group-blind excess risk and the fairness constraint, while the group-aware excess risk has a relatively consistent magnitude.
-Finally, for small unfairness levels, the group-blind excess risk significantly exceeds the group-aware excess risk.
-This aligns with the cost of group-blindness, which is due to the error of predicting the sensitive attribute and the larger scale of $|\lambda^{*{\rm blind}}_\alpha|$ than $|\lambda^{*{\rm aware}}_\alpha|$ as verified by Figure~\ref{fig:lambda}.
+Although the cost of group-blindness and the tradeoff in Remark~\ref{rem:tradeoff_blind} are minimax results, similar phenomena also appear in our simulations.
+Figure~\ref{fig:simulation}(b) shows that the group-aware and group-blind excess risks are comparable when the unfairness level is large.
+Theoretically, they are the excess risk of unconstrained classification in group-aware and group-blind scenarios.
+As the unfairness level decreases, the group-blind excess risk grows sharply, indicating the tradeoff between group-blind excess risk and fairness, while the group-aware excess risk is relatively stable.
+For small unfairness levels, the group-blind excess risk becomes much larger, consistent with the theoretical cost of group-blindness arising from the error of predicting the sensitive attribute and the larger scale of $|\lambda^{*{\rm blind}}_\alpha|$ compared with $|\lambda^{*{\rm aware}}_\alpha|$, as verified in Figure~\ref{fig:lambda}.